PrabhaKar-Rao/java/section4/README.md

 }
 ```
 ## Object Creation
 Once you have defined the class, you can create an object of that class using 'new' keyword.
+The new keyword allocates memory for the object and returns to a reference it.
 If the method is Non-Static and present inside the same calss then call that method with ObjectReferenceVariable.methodName
 ```java
 public class AithmeticOperations {